mrate/Gumak-Z80-/README.md

 # Gumak-Z80-
-ZX Spectrum emulator writen in GO.
+ZX Spectrum emulator written in GO.

 This is my take on ZX Spectrum emulator for the occasion of ZX Spectrum 40th aniversary.
 I always wanted to write an emulator and I also wanted to learn new programming language so here we are :-)